 Click here for some tips that will help protect your family from getting sick.

-All eligible children may receive the inactive vaccine shot but only those 2 years and older who are healthy should receive the live nasal spray flu vaccine or "mist."
-All adults should receive the flu vaccine yearly; this is especially important for adults who live in the same household as someone who has a high risk for flu complications or who care for children under the age of five years.
+All eligible children may receive the inactivated flu shot.
+All adults should receive the flu vaccine yearly; this is especially important for adults who live in the same household as someone who has a high risk for flu complications or who care for children under the age of five.

-Although flu vaccines are produced using eggs, as of 2012, influenza vaccines have been shown to have minimal egg protein so that virtually all children with presumed egg allergy may still safely receive the flu vaccine.
+Although flu vaccines are produced using eggs, influenza vaccines have been shown to have minimal egg protein so that virtually all children with presumed or confirmed egg allergy may still safely receive the flu vaccine.
+Talk to your doctor if you have any questions.

-Call your pediatrician within 24 hours to ask about antiviral medications if your child is at high risk of influenza complications or if your child
+Call your pediatrician within 24 hours of the first flu symptom to ask about antiviral medications if your child

-- Has any serious health problem like asthma, diabetes, sickle cell disease, or
+Has an underlying health problem like asthma, diabetes, sickle cell disease, or cerebral palsy